hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-pregnancy-complication-intro.md

 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

--   Query for Pregnancy Complications of the baby patient
+-   Query for Pregnancy Complications related to the baby patient
--   Record Pregnancy Complications of the patient
+-   Record Pregnancy Complications related to the baby patient

 ##### Mandatory Data Elements and Terminology